SaraIravani/harden-linux/README.md

 ## Monitoring

 The monitoring step is crucial for maintaining an overview of your system's health and security.
+This step integrates with the [ansible-prometheus-grafana-stack](https://github.com/yourusername/ansible-prometheus-grafana-stack) to set up monitoring for system performance and security.

+### Setup Instructions

-This step integrates with the **Prometheus** and **Grafana** stack, allowing you to visualize metrics and receive alerts on potential issues.
-Follow the instructions in the ansible-prometheus-grafana-stack repository for detailed setup instructions.
+Follow the instructions in the [ansible-prometheus-grafana-stack](https://github.com/SaraIravani/ansible-prometheus-grafana-stack.git) repository for detailed setup instructions.

+### Features

+- Visualize metrics from your Linux system.
+- Receive alerts on potential issues.
+- Monitor system performance and security.

-## License
+### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This integration is part of the Harden Linux project and follows the MIT License.
+See the LICENSE file for more details.

 ## Contributing